RationAI/xopat/modules/worker/README.md

-# Thread Worker for Pathopus
+# Thread Worker for xOpat

 A simple, unified, generic interface for asynchronous offscreen workload.
 Callbacks are given the same objects as events.
 For the API description, see JS docs of ``interface.js``.